wolskies/rke2-ansible/README.md

 - ✅ **Fully tested**: Debian/Ubuntu on both ARM64/aarch64 and AMD64 platforms
 - ⚠️ **Limited testing**: RHEL-based distributions (Rocky, AlmaLinux, etc.)
 - ❓ **Prototype status**: OpenSUSE/SLES support (functionality added but untested)

+**Known Issues**:
+- **Alma Linux/RHEL**: Kube-vip may have issues with HA setup.
+If cluster formation hangs at "Wait for API server", set `rke2_install_kubevip: false` in your variables.
+This disables the virtual IP but allows the cluster to form properly.

 **Current Status**: Stable for Debian/Ubuntu environments, experimental for other distributions